 Participants completed eight randomly ordered trials in which they were asked all four prompts for both target individuals.
 The order in which the four nonverbal displays appeared (from left to right) was randomized across the eight trials.
-We preregistered our hypothesis that participants would accurately recognize all bodily expressions at rates significantly greater than chance (https://osf.io/zrgc5).
-Prior to completing any part of the study participants provided informed consent.
+We preregistered our hypothesis that participants would accurately recognize all bodily expressions at rates significantly greater than chance.
+All data and preregistration documents for this work can be found here: https://osf.io/9hwxt.
+Prior to completing any part of the study, participants provided informed consent.